Camp Agawam

-Camp Agawam is a boys' camp located on Crescent Lake in Raymond, Maine, U.S., and is one of the oldest summer camps for boys in the United States.
+Camp Agawam is a boys' camp located on Crescent Lake in Raymond, Maine, United States, and is one of the oldest summer camps for boys in the United States.
 The camp was founded in 1919 by Appleton A. Mason, and remained in the Mason family until 1985.
 The Boston Globe described the camp in 1988 as "an old camp with old ideas."
 However, in 2009, Senator Susan Collins described its program as "unique and exciting."
 It is noted for its award-winning charitable program, Main Idea, which enables underprivileged boys to attend the camp.
-The camp is run as a non-profit organization, directed by Erik Calhoun.
+The camp is run as a non-profit organization, directed by "Doc" David Potter, who was named Agawam's Executive Director in 2025.

 History

 Camp Agawam was founded in 1919 by Appleton A. Mason, known as "The Governor", an American football player, coach of football and basketball, and physical education instructor.
-The camp was run by him until his death in 1938, and then taken over by his sons, Appleton Mason, Jr (1939–1956) and David W. Mason (1957–1985).
-Since David Mason's retirement, it has been managed by Agawam Council, a non-profit organization, whose board is composed of former campers.
+The camp was run by him until his death in 1938, and then officially taken over by his sons, Appleton Mason, Jr (1939–1956) and David W. Mason (1957–1985) with significant help and guidance from his wife and their mother Peg Mason.
+In 1985, after the retirement of Dave and Peg Mason, a group of former campers and counselors came together to purchase Agawam, with the goal of ensuring that Agawam would continue to thrive as a summer camp.
+They formed the nonprofit Agawam Council, whose Board of Directors includes alumni and parents who work closely with camp leadership to ensure Agawam continues to thrive.
 The camp in the late 1980s was still run along traditional lines, according to Peter Anderson of the Boston Globe, writing in 1988, who calls it "an old camp with old ideas."
 He describes traditions such as bugle calls for reveille and retreat, when the camp's flag is lowered, candle-lit processions, and former campers being remembered with flat stones and totem poles dating back to 1934.